madebyshape/tailwind-css/README.md

 ### Favicons

 Place a file named `favicon.png` in `assets/images` to generate a favicon.
-Running `gulp favicons` will generate this and put the appropriate files in the `dist/images` folder.
+Running `gulp favicon` will generate this and put the appropriate files in the `dist/images` folder.
 Use `gulp images` to optimise these files.

 ## Roadmap